jesusdmartinez/Travelier/README.md

 Fundamental Routes, HTML, CSS, JS for starting a travel website.

 # Purpose
 Personalized travel.
-Starting with Brazil.
+Focused on Latam, starting with Brazil.